CLOSING THE STATE/FEDERAL GAP:

 A Critical Problem

 State and Metropolitan Council plans for highway expansion for the next 20 years do not include Carver County.
 Federal grant guidelines for highway projects virtually exclude Carver County.
-Yet the County Engineer has identified 22 road and bridge projects as “high priorities” for the next 24 years.
-Safety concerns have elevated many of these projects.

 Read more about this issue: